mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-Setup-And-MaxScale-Integration.md

 Please note that if we want to log only the user ‘maxtest’ accessing the schema ‘test’ with target ‘my1’  the option logging_strict must be set to TRUE and if we want to include those selects without schema name the option logging_log_all must be set to TRUE.

-The mqfilter logs into the MaxScale TRACE log information about the matched logging triggers and the message delivering:
+The mqfilter logs into the MariaDB MaxScale TRACE log information about the matched logging triggers and the message delivering:

 ```
 2014 09/03 06:22:04   Trigger is TRG_SOURCE: user: testuser = testuser